 The Working Relationship Between Kansai and Thailand

-Dynamic tourism and restaurant businesses have contributed greatly to the expansion of Kansai’s links to Thailand.
+Dynamic tourism and restaurant business have contributed greatly to the expansion of Kansai’s links to Thailand.
 Now, as ties between the two regions branch out into new areas, people from Kansai and Thailand are strengthening and redefining their common Asian roots.

 A Shared Heritage

 Kansai residents and Thai citizens are actively working together in a myriad of ways in the fields of business, government, education and cultural-social exchange, supported by historical contacts and a common Asian heritage.

 Mr. Suwanchai Ritthirak, Director of the Osaka-based Tourism Authority of Thailand, believes that Buddhism is one essential part of the affinity between the Japanese and Thai people.
 The religion has played a vital role in many of Japan’s traditions and subsequently in the mentality of its people.
 Evidence of adherence to the Buddhist teachings can still be easily found in Japan, even if it is on a much smaller scale than in centuries past.

 In Thailand, Buddhism shapes the perspective and course of life of roughly 95 percent of the country’s 55 million inhabitants.
 Much of Thai classical literature, paintings, sculptures, and early writings have been spiritually inspired by Buddhist teachings.

 “[Buddhism] is a good point for understanding each other,” testifies Mr. Suwanchai.
 This sentiment is echoed by Mr. Songseen Susevi, Director of the Thai Trade Center in Osaka, who attributes the Kansai-Thai friendship to a shared economic and cultural history.
 Specifically, Mr. Songseen points out that “There have been trade relations between the two countries since the sixteenth century.”